munkybutt/sublack/README.md

 Code folding
 ------------

-Sublack tries to keep code folding as before reformatting.
+Sublack attempt to keep code folding intact, but this functionality is unpredictable.

 Sublime Linter integration